• Skip to primary navigation

 In a large bowl, whisk together the gluten free flour, baking powder, 1.5 tablespoons of cornstarch and salt.
 Set aside.

-In a small bowl, using a spoon, mix together the 2 heaping tablespoons of cornstarch with 3 tablespoons of water until thin and watery.
+In a small bowl, using a spoon, mix together the cornstarch with the water until thin and watery.
 It will be thick and tacky at first.

-In a large bowl of an electric mixer fitted with the paddle attachment, or using a hand held mixer, beat the butter or vegan baking stick and 1 ¼ cups of the granulated sugar until it is soft and creamy.
-About 2-3 minutes.
+In a large bowl of an electric mixer fitted with the paddle attachment, or using a hand held mixer, beat the butter and granulated sugar until it is soft and creamy.
+About 2 minutes.

 Slowly beat the cornstarch water mixture, milk and the vanilla into the creamed butter and sugar.
 The mixture will look chunky; that's normal.